Windmill-City/fcpu-zh-cn/readme.md

 Unlike registers, which are implemented as ordinary variables and always retain their indices, the memory for SIMD commands is also implemented using vanilla combinators.

 Here comes the most important thing:
-To modify the memory, you need to subtract one signal and add another (it is shown on the video https://youtu.be/xOADSQPs4Z4).
+To modify the memory, you need to subtract old value and add a new one for same signal type.
 Like any other vanilla combinator operation, this breaks the signal indices.
-That is why, if you change the state of memory, then the indexes will also change.

 ## User Interface